http-party/node-http-proxy/README.md

 - reverse-proxies incoming http.Server requests
 - can be used as a CommonJS module in node.js
 - uses event buffering to support application latency in proxied requests
+- can proxy based on simple JSON-based configuration
+- forward proxying based on simple JSON-based configuration
 - minimal request overhead and latency
 - fully-tested
 - battled-hardened through production usage @ [nodejitsu.com][0]